 Help with Headings

-Headings and subheadings help readers and writers of journal articles and other expository prose so much that I'm surprised more writers don't take advantage of them.
+and other expository prose so much that I'm surprised more writers

 We are not talking about the title of your article here.
 We are talking about those "mini titles" within your text that strengthen your article and increase the chance that it will get a favorable reception from reviewers.